Rock formation known as Boars head and the Narrowneck Peninsula, Blue Mountains

 Boars Head on the left and looking towards Narrowneck Peninsula

 1. Check for updates on the condition and status of the track.
 Tracks are often closed for reasons that impact their safety, such as fallen trees, landslips or flooding.
-Some tracks are still closed after the 2019/2020 bushfire season due to recovering bushland and risk of falling trees and unstable ground.
+Weather events in recent years, including the Black Summer bushfires and major rain events means some tracks are closed due to recovering bushland and risk of falling trees and unstable ground.

 1. Don’t play with the wildlife!
 While it may be a popular social media meme, it’s not actually that far wrong to assume mostly everything in Australia is trying to kill you.
 You are better off assuming that any snake you see is venomous, as many of them are, and be aware of where you put your hand on trees, you may disturb a Funnel-Web spider!
 Feel free to make noise as you travel through the bush, chances are snakes will feel you coming and get out of your way first.
-If you do see a snake stay still, and move slowly away.
+If you do see a snake stay still if you have ventured into its space (it may react out of defence but they they can’t eat you and don’t want to waste valuable venom on you) let it make its own way away from you, and move slowly away.
 Most snakes will only attack if they feel threatened.

 Burrow in a tree hollow of a Funnel Web Spider, Blue Mountains